SJTU-HPC/docs.hpc.sjtu.edu.cn/CONTRIBUTING.md

     ```

 5. Check if the continuous integration of your changes was successful

+    * It is possible the GitLab shared runners will fail for an opaque
+      reason (e.g. issues with the cloud provider where they are hosted).
+      Hitting the "Retry" button for specific stages in the
+      pipeline in the GitLab.com GUI may resolve this in some cases.

 6. Submit a merge request to the master branch with your changes

 #### Option 2